olibre/GreatTips/team/bloatware-technical-debt.md

     * Some other finalized refactoring have been forgetten in old branches
     * Build hell
     * Code style is not anymore consistent
-* Difficult to undersatnd all the parts, because of
+* Difficult to understand all the parts, because of
     * various programming languages
     * various underlying technologies
     * various modules and sub-modules
-    * usefull documentaion not easy to read
+    * useful documentation not easy to read
 * Documentation reflects the mess
     * dispersed in different places
     * some documentation is obsolete